Sink Drain Clogged? How to Use a Plumber's Snake

-For most simple clogs in the kitchen sink, opening the drain is a simple matter.
-However, if the drain has been progressively draining slower and slower, you will be in for a much bigger and messier job.
+For most clogs in the kitchen sink, opening the drain is a simple matter.
+However, if the drain has been progressively draining slower and slower, you will probably be in for a bigger and messier job.

 To be sure, there are hundreds of chemical products on the market for clearing drains.
 However, this is not always an option.
 It is especially not an option if you live in an area as we do where you have a septic tank system, instead of city sewer service.
 No matter what it says on the label, chemicals of all kinds are best kept out of a septic tank.

 If something has gotten down the drain, and it suddenly backs up, first try the good old "plumber's friend," also known as a plunger.
 If this fails, it's time for the snake.

 Parts of a Plumber's Snake

 A plumber's snake is just a long, flexible piece of cable that can be shoved into the drain, and pushed, pulled, rotated around and so forth to loosen the clog.
 There are 2 types: one is simply a 'naked' cable, with a grab handle on one end, and a set-screw to hold it in place; the other comes in an enclosed casing with an opening on one end to feed out the snake, and a stationary handle on one side, and a rotating one on the other.
 The business end features a spiral-shaped cone of wire for drilling through clogs.